graysky2/ovpngen/README.md

   6. Optionally define a port number (defaults to 1194 if left blank).
   7. Optionally define a protocol (defaults to udp if left blank).

-### Example (run as root) using all 7 augments to setup a profile working port 443 using TCP
+### Example (run as root) using all 7 arguments to setup a profile working port 443 using TCP
 ```
 CLIENT=foo